Updated: Jul 4, 2021

 Yaskom Resort-Hotel is a 45minute drive from Wabag.
 Yaskom Resort serves breakfast, lunch and dinner as well as accommodation if you choose to stay the night and visit the salt ponds.

 TRAVEL TIP: Get there early if you want to settle in at the balcony bar to catch the sunset over the lake.
-If you want to avoid a late-night drive back to Wabag you can book a room and stay over, perfect if you want to take in a tour to the nearby traditional salt ponds the next day.
+If you want to avoid a late-night drive back to Wabag you can book a room and stay over, perfect if you also want to take in a tour to the nearby traditional salt ponds.

 4. CULTURAL FESTIVALS